ethereum/go-ethereum/docs/_dapp/native.md

 repository.
 The packages can be used directly via the official Go toolkit, without needing any third party tools.
 External dependencies are vendored locally into `vendor`, ensuring both self-containment and code stability.
-When Geth is used in downstream projects these best practices should also be followed there too to avoid any accidental API breakages.
+When Geth is used in downstream projects these best practices (packing dependencies into a local `vendor`) should be followed there too to avoid any accidental API breakages.

 The canonical import path for Geth is `github.com/ethereum/go-ethereum`, with all packages residing underneath.
 Although there are [lots of them][go-ethereum-dir] most developers will only care about